Grand jury indicts farmworker charged in Northern California mass shootings

 The next step is for Zhao to enter a plea on the grand jury indictment charges at the February hearing, he said.

-Prosecutors say Zhao began the shooting rampage at California Terra Garden, located 2 miles (1.5 kilometers) after his supervisor there demanded he pay a $100 repair bill for his forklift after he was involved in a crash with a co-worker’s bulldozer.
+Prosecutors say Zhao began the shooting rampage at California Terra Garden after his supervisor there demanded he pay a $100 repair bill for his forklift after he was involved in a crash with a co-worker’s bulldozer.
 They say he killed four co-workers and wounded another one before driving to Concord Farms, a mushroom farm he was fired from in 2015.
 There, he shot to death three former co-workers.

 Zhao admitted to the shootings during a jailhouse media interview days after the killings and told KNTV-TV he was bullied and worked long hours on the farms.